zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

   You can position your cursor over the question marks next to **Privileged Roles** and **Risk** to view more details about the values for these fields.

-  The following diagram shows you details for the `DBA_HARVEY` user.
+  The following screenshot shows you details for the `DBA_HARVEY` user.

   ![Admin User Details](images/DBA_HARVEY-user-details.png)